stprograms/SuperSoco485Monitor/README.md

 ```

 ##### CtrlTempDisplay
 Temperature level of the controller displayed on the speedometer (5).
-This value is calculated based on the last temperature value received from the controller.
+This value is calculated based on the last temperature value received from the [engine controller](#controller---response).
 Values greater than 10 will not be displayed by the Speedometer.

 ```c#
 // CtrlTempDisplay: Value send to the speedometer